FOLLOW US

 Easements are the right given to another person or organization to use somebody’s property for a certain purpose, either to access the road or do some maintenance related to utilities.
 When an individual does not use his rights over an easement for a pretty long period of time, it can be deemed lost through laches.

 Another party may dispute that nonuse of the easement equated to abandonment, and the court will refuse the enforcement of those rights in the future.
-Moreover, any change in the ownership of a property may bring in new developments that impede or eliminate an easement altogether, making it even more challenging to enforce.
+Moreover, any change in the ownership of a property may bring in new developments that impede or eliminate an easement altogether.
+The property rights at stake in these disputes are collectively known as the bundle of rights — the rights to possess, control, enjoy, exclude others from, and dispose of the property.
+When laches bars a claim, it effectively strips one or more of these rights from the original holder permanently.

 Breach of Contract